vivianadimaio/vivianadimaio/README.md

 # 👋🏻 Hi!
 I'm Viviana Di Maio
-👩🏻‍💻 I am a junior professional with experience in data analysis and reporting within a consulting environment at PwC.
+👩🏻‍💻 I am a Junior Data Analyst with experience in SQL, ETL processes, reporting and workflow management gained in the Financial Services consulting environment at PwC.

-I am interested in digital transformation, process optimization and data-driven decision making, with a particular focus on how technology can improve operational efficiency and business processes.

-I have developed skills in SQL, reporting, data analysis and workflow management, working in dynamic and collaborative environments.
+I am passionate about Data Analytics and Business Intelligence, with a strong interest in transforming data into actionable insights through reporting, dashboarding and KPI analysis.
+I am developing my skills in Power BI and data visualization, combining analytical thinking with a continuous learning mindset.

-I am currently looking for opportunities in consulting, digital transformation, business analysis and data analytics where I can continue learning and contribute to innovative projects.
+I am looking for opportunities as a Junior Data Analyst or Business Intelligence Analyst where I can contribute to data-driven decision making and further grow my technical and analytical skills.

 ## 🔧 Skills
 - Data & Programming: